CondensedChaos/Starbound-Rail-Train/README.md

 ## To report a bug or to ask a question to the developer
 If you need to report a bug, be sure to install as well the ["Enable logging patch"](https://github.com/CondensedChaos/Starbound-Rail-Train/releases/download/1.0/Starbound-Rail-Train-Enable-Logging-Patch.pak) in your \<Starbound folder\>\mods folder, be warned that by enabling logging the mod will produce a big deal of logging in your starbound.log and try to reproduce the issue.

+To share the log file you can use a service like [PasteBin](https://pastebin.com/) and post the link to your log file along with the issue you encountered.

 You can also have a live view of your starbound.log while you're playing, if you wish to: if you're using windows, with the following command in a powershell prompt: "Get-Content \<Starbound folder\>\storage\starbound.log -Wait"

 Send as much informations as possible on how to reproduce the bug, how it happened and so forth, be sure to include your starbound.log file (found in \<Starbound folder\>\storage)